guillaumeblanc/ozz-animation/_documentation/animation_runtime.md

 The sampling algorithm needs to access very few keyframes when moving forward in the timeline, thanks to the way keyframes are stored.

-However this strategy doesn't apply to move the time cursor backward.
-The current implementation restarts sampling from the beginning when the animation is played backward (similar behavior to reseting the cache).
+### Sampling animation backward

+The drawback of this strategy is that animation can only be read forward, from the start.
+Reading an animation backward (negative delta time) requires to restart sampling from the beginning.
+This can have an significant performance impact to seek into the long animations.

+Version 0.15 introduces changes that solve this problem.
+Up to this version, each keyframe would store its track index (remember keyframes of all tracks are mixed in the same array, and sorted) needed to populate the cache.

+Since 0.15, each keyframe store the offset to the previous keyframe (for the same track/joint), instead of the track index directly.
+That offset is used navigate the keyframes array when reading backward, which otherwise is not possible the way keyframes are sorted.
+Deducing keyframe's track index is done by searching for the keyframe in the cache.
+This search requires to iterate the cache which is an overhead.
+The algorithm remembers the last updated keyframe index and leverages the fact that keyframes are sorted to shorten the loop.

+> Offsets are stored as 16b integers. `AnimationBuilder` is responsible for injecting a new keyframe if an offset overflows (more than 2^16 keys between 2 consecutive keyframes of a same track).
+This is rare, yet handled.

+### Seeking into the animation

+Version 0.15 also introduces iframes inspired from video encoding, aka intermediate seek points in the animation.
+Iframes are implemented as snapshots of the sampling cache, aka a array of integers (index of keyframes).
+They are compressed using group varint encoding, as described by [Google](https://static.googleusercontent.com/media/research.google.com/en//people/jeff/WSDM09-keynote.pdf) and used in Protocol Buffers.

+Iframes are created by `AnimationBuilder` utility.
+The user can decide interval in seconds between iframes, depending on how the animation is intended to be used.

+`ozz::animation::TrackSamplingJob` is responsible for deciding when an iframe shall be used at runtime (rather than sequentially reading forward or backward).
+The strategy is to seek to an iframe if seek (delta time) is bigger than half the interval between iframes.

+> Default interval is 10s by importer tools.
+Long animations will have an iframe every 10s.
+Smaller ones (than 10s) will only have a iframe at the end, allowing to efficiently start an animation from the end, which is useful when reading backward.

 `ozz::animation::*Track`
 ---------------------------

 The runtime track data structure exists for 1 to 4 float types (`ozz::animation::FloatTrack`, ..., `ozz::animation::Float4Track`) and quaterions (`ozz::animation::QuaternionTrack`).
 See [`offline track`][link_raw_track] for more details on track content.
-The runtime track data structure is optimized for the processing of ozz::animation::TrackSamplingJob and ozz::animation::TrackTriggeringJob.
+The runtime track data structure is optimized for the processing of `ozz::animation::TrackSamplingJob` and `ozz::animation::TrackTriggeringJob`.
 Keyframe ratios, values and interpolation mode are all store as separate buffers in order to access the cache coherently.
 Ratios are usually accessed/read alone from the jobs that all start by looking up the keyframes to interpolate indeed.

 The following sample shows a use case of user channel track to drive attachment state of a box manipulated by a robot's arm.
 The track was edited in a DCC tool as a custom property, and imported along side the animation using fbx2ozz.